pritayan/Arctyx/README.md

 # Make sure eww is installed and running
 eww daemon &

+# Change directory to eww
+cd ~/.config/eww

 # Open your window by running the script
 ./ewwloader.sh

+# Make the script executable (if not)
+sudo chmod +x ewwloader.sh